Presidency of Gerald Ford: List of international trips

-Ford made seven international trips during his presidency.

 Assassination attempts

 Ford faced two assassination attempts during his presidency.
 In Sacramento, California, on September 5, 1975, Lynette "Squeaky" Fromme, a follower of Charles Manson, pointed a Colt .45-caliber handgun at Ford.
 As Fromme pulled the trigger, Larry Buendorf, a Secret Service agent, grabbed the gun, and Fromme was taken into custody.
 She was later convicted of attempted assassination of the President and was sentenced to life in prison; she was paroled on August 14, 2009.

 In reaction to this attempt, the Secret Service began keeping Ford at a more secure distance from anonymous crowds, a strategy that may have saved his life seventeen days later.
 As he left the St. Francis Hotel in downtown San Francisco, Sara Jane Moore, standing in a crowd of onlookers across the street, pointed her .38-caliber revolver at him.
 Moore fired a single round but missed because the sights were off.
 Just before she fired a second round, retired Marine Oliver Sipple grabbed at the gun and deflected her shot; the bullet struck a wall about six inches above and to the right of Ford's head, then ricocheted and hit a taxi driver, who was slightly wounded.
 Moore was later sentenced to life in prison.
 She was paroled on December 31, 2007, after serving 32 years.